LibbyH52/Hangman-Game/readme.md

 # Hangman Game

 Simple game of hangman developed for children.
-It's my first time developing a game solo, so any tips/ suggestions/ constructive criticism are always very much appreciated.
+It's my first time developing a game solo, so constructive criticism would be very much appreciated.
 I am uploading it as I go along for testing purposes.

+## Features
+* canvas for drawing the hangman, part of man is drawn with each incorrect guess
+* dashes to signify the number of letters in the random word.
+* keyboard with eventListeners added to each key for choosing letters
+* popup alerts to let the user know if their guess was incorrect

-### Features Left to Implement
+#### Features Left to Implement
-* Aditional styling and colouring
-* Allow user to choose to play again and keep track of games won/ lost
+* reading words in from an API (not decided yet)

+## Technologies Used
+* HTML5
+* CSS3 (gird and Flexbox) for structuring and styling
+* JavaScript for creating the functionality of the game

 ## Acknowledgements

 ### Conent
 Code for choosing a random word from the array was found on [stackoverflow](https://stackoverflow.com/questions/42211863/pick-a-random-item-from-a-javascript-array) 3rd answer.